rodonile/path-tracing/README.md

         cd path_tracing/pipeline

-- Run the setup script
+- Run this script to setup the virtual network and launch the visualization pipeline scripts

         ./setup-network.sh

+- (Alternative) Setup the virtual network only (writing path tracing metrics to ./collector.log file instead of kafka)

+        ./setup-network.sh --no-visual

 The script takes care of bootstrapping the virtual network, starting some python processing programs and launches Path Tracing probes sessions to generate traffic into the network.
 If successful, the script will launch a tmux session with debugging info: